nypl-spacetime/building-inspector/README.md

 It creates a config file in the application root folder with the name `config-ingest-FOLDERNAME` where `FOLDERNAME` is the name of the folder where the GeoTIFFs were found.
 In NYPL, the `FOLDERNAME` is the same as the `LAYERID`.

-#### Add bulk centroids

-~~The original GeoJSON files do not have centroids (they were added and processed later).
-To create the centroids of the polygons in the database you need to run:~~

-**NOTE** The vectorizer now adds centroids to the polygons vectorized.
-In case you have a GeoJSON file with polygons and no centroids, use this script below.
-Otherwise, ** you do not need this rake task**.

-`rake data_import:ingest_centroid_bulk id=LAYERID force=true`

 #### Single sheet data ingest

 `rake data_import:ingest_geojson id=SOMEID layer_id=SOMELAYERID bbox=SOMEBOUNDINGBOX force=true`